GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

     ..

-This setting defines the maximum distance (in meters) within which interventions are considered related to other objects such as treks, POIs, services, or tourism content, etc.
+This setting defines the maximum distance (in meters) within which interventions are considered related to other objects such as treks, POIs, services, tourism content, etc.

 .. md-tab-set::
     :name: maintenance-intersection-margin-tabs